Startup Domain Trends at CES

 Have you spotted new trends in domains?
 Do you have an idea for where the startup world is heading, and what kinds of names (or TLDs) might be the next hot area for domain registrations?
 Or maybe it’s just time to snap up the domain for your new business.

-Register your next domain with Namecheap and save a bundle!
+Use our domain name search and save a bundle!

 Andrew Allemann is editor of Domain Name Wire, the longest-running blog covering the business of domain names.
 Domain Name Wire has covered the business of domain name investing for over ten years.